farazahmed84/upwork-job-matcher/README.md

 # upwork-job-matcher
-Highlights Upwork jobs that may match your freelancer profile.
+A Chrome extension that highlights Upwork jobs that may match your freelancer profile.